tchoi8/tchoi8.github.io/_posts/2014-04-15-memory-class-ITP.md

 **Week 1 Memory and storage**

 How is memory shaped by technical reproduction and visual representation?
 Why is archive important and how can it be reanimated?

-* Catherine Malabou, What Should We Do With Our Brain?
-(New York: Fordham University Press, 2009, trans.
-Sebastian Rand)
+* Sigmund Freud, Notes upon the Mystic Writing Pad, 1925 *
+* Jacques Derrida, Archive desire: A Freudian Impression (University of Chicago Press,1998)
+* Wendy Hui-kyung Chun, Programmed vision: Software and memory (The MIT Press,2011)
 * Susan Buck-Morss, Dreamworld and Catastrophe: The Passing of Mass Utopia in East and West (Cambridge: MIT Press, 2000)
-* Jacques Derrida, Archive desire: A Freudian Impression (University of Chicago Press,1998) *

-Student output: Read Jacques Derrida's Notes upon the Mystic Writing Pad and write 500 words or longer reflection on the class blog.
+Student output: Read Freud's 'Notes upon the Mystic Writing Pad' as well as Jacques Derrida's response in Archive Fever.
+Write 500 words or longer reflection on the class blog.

 **Week 2 Neural plasticity**

 What is the memory mechanisms in neurons?
 What is working memory and why is attention so important?

 * Joseph LeDoux, Synaptic self: How are brains become who we are (London: Penguin Books, 2002)
+* Eric R. Kandel, In search of memory (W.W.
+Norton, 2006)

 Student output: Students will present their ideas for a system to help them remember an event or specific memory.
 The project may take any form as long as it has an aspect of computation and participation.